 Terry, a Northwest transplant from Pennsylvania and Massachusetts, is the Choir Director at Pioneer Church as well as at the College Place Village Seventh-day Adventist Church.
 At Village Church he directs the sanctuary choir, the handbell ensemble, and the children’s choir.
 He is also the assistant to the Artistic Director of the Walla Walla Choral Society.

 Terry has degrees in Music Education and was a music teacher for 46 years at the pre-school through college levels, but primarily Kindergarten through Junior High.
-He has directed church music since he was 16 years old.
-Terry is married to his favorite accompanist, Pioneer’s Music Director, Terri Koch.
+He is studying for a doctorate in sacred music and has directed church music since he was 16 years old.
+Terry is married to his favorite accompanist, Pioneer’s Music Director, Terri Koch